Schmeichel20/yuduki-colour-light/README.md

 Go to [release](https://github.com/Schmeichel20/yuduki-colour-light/releases) and grab the latest VSIX package.

 If you want to use it WIP, refer to [the Microsoft documentation](https://code.visualstudio.com/api/extension-guides/color-theme) (and related pages) on how to use an unpacked VS code colour theme.

+Currently I have no plans of publishing this to the official VSC extension marketplace.
+Maybe I will at a later date.